 - Durnstein Castle held Richard the Lionhearted prisoner in 1193.

-She also told us anecdotes about some of the buildings, such as St.Michael’s church in Weissenkirchen that has seven little rabbits running along its roof.
+She also shared anecdotes about some of the buildings, such as St.Michael’s church in Weissenkirchen that has seven little rabbits running along its roof.

 There’s only so much scenery one can appreciate in one sitting.
 The lounge filled up around 11 am, as many of us gathered to hear Dewi offer a German language lesson.

 If nothing else, it was good for a few laughs.

 Melk and its abbey

 Melk Abbey earned UNESCO status because of its remarkable frescoes and library, but its museum of treasures is notable as well.
 This is a sampling of some of the photos Dan captured.
 You can see the rest here.

 No photography allowed in the Melk Abbey library

 Photos were allowed everywhere … until we got to the library and its 100,000 volumes of leather-bound books.
 The guide kept an eagle eye on Dan the whole time we were in there.
 I managed to quickly snap a random shot with my phone as we walked in, but out of respect for the rules I didn’t try to sneak any more while I was in the room.

 A spiral staircase connected the library to two upper floor reading rooms.